 Here at Brock House Day Nursery we believe learning within the outdoor environment is an important aspect in children’s early years.
 Offering them the opportunity and experience of forest school is a beneficial way of doing this.

 Within our staff team we are fortunate enough to have a qualified forest school leader and several Forest school assistants.
-We offer forest school sessions once a week, to our pre-school children.
-These sessions take place at Norton Fitzwarren Primary School.

 What is Forest school?